 Powdermatter is here to compete with all the major European brands, offering a healthy and cheap alternative.
-Brands such as the reference for budget shakes, Jimmyjoy; or the Spanish alternative Satislent; even the mighty Huel.
+Brands such as the reference for budget shakes, Jimmyjoy; the excellent tasting shakes of TheProteinWorks; or even the mighty Huel.
 On top of that, they have a premium line-up trying to offer the cheapest organic shake (not fully organic yet).
 They are here to make many enemies.

 So let’s compare Powdermatter to: